DrLex0/quake-frogbots/waypoint/README.md

 If you look at the `dm5` waypoints or the above diagram, you will notice that 2 extra exclusive markers with paths towards the door have been placed to make bots approaching from other directions immediately go through the door when someone else has opened it for them.
 Same for `ultrav`.
 This is a complicated thing to set up, and it must be double-checked and tested for mistakes, but the end result is well worth it.
 It helps a lot to draw a diagram of the markers and how they must be set up, as in the example above.

 Mind that a _platform_ is also considered a _door,_ considered ‘open’ in its ‘up’ position, which means that an exclusive marker can also be linked to a platform with _exclusive door_ mode to activate the marker only when the platform is up.
-This can for instance be used to make the bot move away from under an extended platform, to avoid being squished when it comes down.
-An example can be found near the Quad in `ztndm6`.
+This could for instance be used to make the bot move away from under an extended platform, although the `wait lift` mechanism should suffice for this.

 ### Reliable rocket jumps